Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Astrometric Triage

 The unknown mass ratio $q=M_2/M_1$ is linked to AMRF via

+where $\mathcal{S}=F_2/F_1$ is the luminosity ratio between the two components.
+The term inside the parenthesis in equation~(\ref{eq: AMRF 2}) accounts for the fact that we follow the orbit of the photo-centre, rather than that of the primary star (see, for example, \citealt[][]{kamp75}); assuming the mass-luminosity relation is superlinear, $\mathcal{S}\leqslant q$ and this term is non-negative.

-where $\mathcal{S}=F_2/F_1$ is the luminosity ratio between the two components. \citet[][]{shahaf19} showed that whenever the luminosity ratio of the two possible MS stars can be expressed as a function of the mass ratio, $\mathcal{S}(q)$, one is able to place some constraints on the nature and properties of the faint companion in the binary system.
+\citet[][]{shahaf19} showed that whenever the luminosity ratio of the two possible MS stars can be expressed as a function of the mass ratio, $\mathcal{S}(q)$, one is able to place some constraints on the nature and properties of the faint companion in the binary system.

+A lower estimate for the mass ratio is obtained by assuming that the secondary companion is non-luminous, namely, plugging $\mathcal{S}=0$ into equation~(\ref{eq: AMRF 2}).
+Under this assumption, the AMRF is a function of the mass ratio alone.

+The minimal mass ratio, $q_{\min}$ is a root of the polynomial $\mathcal{A}^{-3}q^3 -q^2 - 2q -1$.
+Since $\mathcal{A}$ is a positive number, the minimal mass ratio is unique and can be obtained analytically \citep[e.g.,][]{heacox95, shahaf17, andrew22}.
+The corresponding minimal secondary mass, i.e., the mass of the companion assuming that it does not emit light, is given by

-In the case of a compact-object secondary, for which $\mathcal{S}=0$, the mass ratio, and hence the secondary mass, can be derived.
-The estimated mass may, in many cases, constrain the compact object's nature.
+This lower limit on the mass may, in many cases, constrain the compact object's nature.
 However, this can only be done if we rule out the possibility of a single MS secondary or a companion who is by itself a close MS binary.
-If $\mathcal{S}$ is unknown, a lower limit for the mass of the companion, $M_{2,\min}$, can be derived by assuming it is non-luminous.
-This is described in Appendix~\ref{APP: qmin}.